-During autumn and winter, the surface of the Southern Ocean forms a vast floating blanket of ice that encircles the Antarctic continent.
-By the time this sea-ice reaches its annual maximum extent in September, it covers about 19-20 million square kilometres of ocean, or roughly three times the area of Australia.
-Most of this ice melts back by February, shrinking to an area covering only about three-to-four million square kilometres.
-This annual cycle of advance and retreat is one of the Earth's largest seasonal fluctuations, and a powerful physical driver of the global climate system.
-As the sea-ice forms over the ocean, it generates an enormous volume of cold, dense and salty water that sinks and drives deep ocean currents that flow northward from the Antarctic continent.
-This Antarctic Bottom Water circulates throughout the global oceans and helps drive its overturning circulation - a process that earns this region its nickname of the 'engine room' of the global climate system.
+Each austral autumn and winter, a vast area of the surface of the polar Southern Ocean encircling the Antarctic continent is transformed by the presence of a field of moving sea ice floes and - at the coastal margin - stationary landfast sea ice or fast ice.
+Both form when the ocean freezes at approximately -1.8°C. At its annual maximum extent in September, this sea-ice cover extends over about 19-20 million square kilometres of ocean - or roughly three times the area of Australia - before shrinking back to an area of about 3-4 million square kilometres each summer.
+This extraordinary annual cycle of sea-ice advance and retreat is one of the Earth's largest seasonal fluctuations, and is a crucially-important component of the global climate system.
+As the sea ice forms over the ocean, it ejects an enormous volume of cold, dense and salty water that sinks and drives deep ocean currents that flow northward from the Antarctic continent.
+Indeed, Antarctic Bottom Water formed in certain coastal locations circulates throughout the global oceans and contributes to driving its overturning circulation - a process that helps earn this region its nickname of the 'engine room' of the global climate system.